Swapnil-Trivedi/OpenCV_Image/README.md

 The aim here is to breakdown problems into subproblems and get a better understanding.

 This readme will familiarize you with the key terms needed to understand image processing.

+### KEY TERMS
+- MAT  Mat is the basic container in which opencv stores an image, think of it as a matrix holding values of BGR arranged in rowXcolumn wise order